Norma Thatcher, Founder

-In a transformational leadership class, I had to identify out of a hundred possible values, the 25 that were most important to me personally.
-From those 25 I needed to choose my top ten.
+As I was ending a thirty-year career in the finance arena of corporate America, I took a transformational leadership class.
+A meaningful exercise had me identify, out of a hundred possible values, the 25 that were most important to me personally.
+From those 25, I needed to choose my top ten.
 The next step was to narrow it down to the three that identified my essence.
 And from those three core values, I was to create a “life title” for myself, using both an adjective and a noun.

 The exercise wasn’t about what I do for a living.
 It was about what I do for a life.
 After long and thoughtful consideration, I chose healing teacher.
 That long-ago class was the catalyst for Lifted Up.